-Since your child is 18 years old, s/he would be eligible for the Partial Hospitalization Program.
-S/he should contact the River Centre Clinic to begin the process for admission since s/he is an adult; however, even if a program participant is over 18, we consider some form of family involvement to be vital except in a small minority of cases.
+Since your child is 18 years old, s/he would be eligible for the Partial Hospitalization Program or Adult Residential.
+S/he should contact us to begin the process for admission since s/he is an adult; however, even if a client is over 18, we consider some form of family involvement to be vital except in a small minority of cases.
 An eating disorder affects everyone in the family and research has shown that those who recover consider family involvement and changes in family relationships to be important factors in recovery.
-This being said, it is important to emphasize that we place a premium on confidentiality and family members are contacted only with permission of program participants.
+It is important to emphasize that we place a premium on confidentiality and family members are contacted only with permission of the client.

 It is a common problem that a person with an eating disorder will fail to recognize that there is a problem and resist recommendations for help.
 On one level, those with an eating disorder understand that symptoms are destructive but, on another level, there is often panic about the implications of recovery.
 The motivations in favor and against recovery are usually complex.
+We encourage you to call the admissions team who are trained to help you navigate this process.
 Try to follow the recommendations below and take a gentle but firm approach to getting help.

 Seeing someone engage in destructive eating patterns is frightening, frustrating and hard to understand.
-It is common to experience anger, fear, confusion and guilt.
+It is common to experience anger, fear, confusion, and guilt.
 Regardless of how much you want to help, it is important to keep in mind that, if the person is an adult, they must make the decision to get professional help.
 If you are distressed about the situation and do not know what to do, you can seek help from a professional who specializes in eating disorders.
-You may want to seek advice from a support group like the Eating Disorders Support Network that is a professionally facilitated support group that meets the first Thursday of every month at the River Centre Clinic.
+We encourage you to call our intake specialist to discuss this.

 - Encourage the person to get professional help.
-Start with asking them to simply go to a professional who specialized in eating disorders only for an assessment, without making a commitment to treatment.
+Start with asking them to simply go to a professional who specializes in eating disorders only for an assessment, without making a commitment to treatment.

 - Do not blame the person with an eating disorder.
 A person with an eating disorder is trying to solve a predicament or conflict with their symptoms in the best way that they know how.
 They need understanding, not blame.